 Ct uses xrays taken an 360 degrees combined with a computer to see"inside" the body.
 The table moves as the xray tube and detectors spin around the patient 10 times a second or more! the image shows excellent soft tissue detail, enhanced with injection of intravenous contrast or oral contrast.
 This way the body is shown in slices, in any plane, usually axially, but ...Read more

 - Talk to a doctor live online for free

 - Can colon cancer be missed on ct scan?

 - Can you see colon cancer on a ct scan?

 - Can a ct scan show colon cancer?

-- Can a concussion be missed even after a ct scan?
+- Can colon cancer be detected with a ct scan?

 - Can ct scans miss glioblastoma?

 - Talk to a oncologist online for free